 - To control such surface features as syntax, grammar, punctuation and spelling to produce revised and edited final drafts in Standard Written American English.

 - To explore and critique ideas by reading, discussion, writing, journaling, and/or peer response to drafts.

 - To explore the relationship between Christian commitments and practices through writing.

 - To examine personal and global questions and issues through writing.

 - To examine one’s obligation for service in personal and professional areas of life through writing.

 Satisfactory completion of the writing sequence is one of the requirements of the Liberal Arts Program of Anderson University for all baccalaureate degree students, and this course applies to the “Use of the English Language” area in Part V of the liberal arts curriculum.
 This requirement stipulates that the student must pass ENGL 1100 with a grade of C-, or better, before he/she can proceed to the final writing course of the sequence, ENGL 1120.
 Therefore, should the final grade be a D+ or lower, the student will be required to repeat ENGL 1100.
 Some majors may require a C. At the end of the writing sequence, students will demonstrate the ability to write a college-level research paper.

 - Assigned readings and in-class work based on those readings.

 - Short writing assignments and quizzes.

-- Preliminary assignments and drafts leading to the five major papers.
+- Preliminary assignments and drafts leading to the major papers.
 (A paper will not be accepted unless you complete all steps in the writing process, as assigned.)